SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 For years, many thought that all three of these escapees died while trying to get to shore.
 Their bodies were never found, and authorities were certain that they didn't get away from the deadly waters.

-However, over the past few years, family members have started to release a few pieces of information, including pictures.
-These pictures seem to show the Anglin Brothers alive and well in South America years after the escape attempt.
+In recent years, family members released a few pieces of information, including pictures that seem to show the Anglin Brothers alive and well in South America years after their escape.

-When gold was found in the Sacramento Valley in 1848, word quickly spread and hundreds of thousands of people rushed to the area to strike it rich.
+When gold was found in the Sacramento Valley in 1848, hundreds of thousands of people rushed to the area to make their fortune.
 Many of these gold seekers first made their way through the then tiny town of San Francisco.

 You might have read that many people became rich during the Gold Rush of 1849.
 The truth is that the people who set up businesses to support the gold rushers' needs are the ones who became wealthy.

-Many of those seeking riches in gold just didn't find enough of it to be able to lead the life of the rich and famous.
+Unfortunately for many of those seeking riches in gold because of this original SF myth, they just didn't find enough of it to be able to lead the life of the rich and famous.

 6. Irish Coffee Originated in SF

-This is not true.
 The drink originates in, of all places, Ireland!
 The owner of the Buena Vista was traveling there, sampled the delicious drink, got the recipe, and started making it for his customers.
-They LOVED it and more and more people came to check out this new "San Francisco" beverage.
+They LOVED it, and more and more people came to check out this new "San Francisco" beverage.

-Today, you can step inside the Buena Vista, sit at the counter where it's "drinks only", and try their Irish Coffee.
-It is a simple drink to make, and quite yummy, but It will cost you.
+Today, you can step inside the Buena Vista, sit at the counter where it's "drinks only," and try their delicious Irish Coffee.

 7. Lombard Street is the Crookedest Street in the World